lapislang/reference/statements_and_expressions/expressions/operator_expressions.md

 | `x &= n`     | `x = x & n` (bitwise AND)     |
 | `x ^= n`     | `x = x ^ n` (bitwise XOR)     |

-All of these expressions always has the [unit type](../../types.md).
+All of these expressions always have the [unit type](../../types.md).
 These operators can all be overloaded.

 ## Conditional operator